loveholidays/git-slack-bot/SECURITY.md

 | Latest  | ✅ Yes             |
 | < 1.0   | ❌ No              |

+## Security Scanning

+The repository includes basic security scanning:
+- **govulncheck**: Scans for known vulnerabilities in Go dependencies
+- **gosec**: Basic Go security analysis

+> **Note**: Advanced security features (CodeQL, SARIF uploads, dependency review) require GitHub Advanced Security, which is not enabled on this private repository.
+These features will be available once the repository is made public.

 ## Security Best Practices

 When deploying git-slack-bot: